CoinSniper (n) – wise and skillful coin collector who has more fun and pays 50% or less for collectible coins

 1. Register and Try out a Beginner Auction

-When you register, we’ll give you 10 free CoinSnipes so you can try out a Beginner Auction on us.
-When you need them, you can buy more CoinSnipes for as little as 60¢ each using your PayPal account.
+After you register (within 24 hours), we’ll give you 10 free CoinSnipes so you can try out a Beginner Auction on us.
+When you need more, you can buy more CoinSnipes for less than 60¢ each using your PayPal account.

 2. See what makes CoinSniper different

 Once you get the hang of CoinSniping, look for more valuable coins in our Expert auctions, and take advantage of Bidding Bounties (free CoinSnipes given for all unsold lots) and CS Vault Credits (discounts for outright purchases in the CS Vault).
 Not sure what all this means?
 Check out the Auction Glossary.
 Why all the strange rules?
 Just like coin collecting, knowledge, experience, understanding and DETAILS make the difference between a good collector and a not-so-good one.
 This site is built for collectors who thrive on details and knowing how to exploit them!
 Take the time to get smart and you’ll get amazing deals.

 3. Become a collector